BoksBurger/BoksBurger/README.md

 I hope that whatever I end up sharing here will either inspire you or at least save you some time on your own projects.

-*Oh... and like world peace, I also strive to write clean readable and self-documenting code*
+*Oh... and like world peace, I write clean, readable and self-documenting code*